Creating a Flexbox Layout Using CSS

 Flex wrap

-The flex-wrap property determines whether the flex items should wrap, which means automatically change to the following line when there is insufficient space.
+The flex-wrap property determines whether the flex items should wrap (automatically change to the next line when there is insufficient space).

 • wrap